majestic53/nescc/readme.md

 ### Assembler

-Nothing yet
+* Supports all commands (including illegal commands)
+* Supports a variety of pragmas

 What's Missing
 --------------

-* Assembler is a work-in-progress
 * APU is not fully implemented in the emulator

 Build